zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

   - Make each view observe as little as possible[^ε]

-^it won’t compute things unless we tell SwiftUI so, from our views definition, e.g. think preference keys propagation ^no every change in our model need to tell SwiftUI to re-evaluate our views
+^it won’t compute things unless we tell SwiftUI so, from our views definition, e.g. think preference keys propagation

+^no every change in our model need to tell SwiftUI to re-evaluate our views

+^Yes, SwiftUI is clever, but it still needs our help.

 [^γ]: https://www.fivestars.blog/articles/app-state/